 Stiebel Eltron Tempra 24 Plus is the best whole house electric tankless water heater.

-Stiebel Eltron Tempra 24 plus is a highly rated electric on demand hot water heater with advanced water flow control system that is able to provide an endless hot water supply to the whole house.
+This Stiebel Eltron Tempra 24 plus is a highly rated electric on demand hot water heater with an advanced water flow control system that is able to provide an endless hot water supply to the whole house.
 This particular tankless water heater from Stiebel gives a great mix of power, speed and performance.

 |Type||Electric, Battery powered|